rladies/rladiesguide/content/rocur/guide/index.en.md

 Examples of promotional posts that are not allowed include:

 -   *“Buy this book about time series analysis in R!”*
--   *“Here's an online course that could be helpful, though there's a fee to access it.”*
+-   *“Here's an online course that could be helpful.
+There's a fee to access it.”*

 We encourage curators to share free and openly available tools with the audience and communicate personal experiences about using specific resources without promoting or soliciting on behalf of any particular company, business or service.
 This includes:

 -   Discussing how you use R at work: *"As a data analyst at [company name], I use R to create reports."*

 -   Posting about an open-source package that you have used and why it was helpful: *"A great package for data visualization in R is [package name].
-If I want to create a scatter plot, [function name] is particularly useful!"*
+If I want to create a plot to show the relationship between numeric variables, [function name] is particularly useful!"*

 -   Sharing free, openly available resources that you have used to learn R and explaining what you liked and disliked about it: *"My first introduction to linear regression was this blog post: [URL].
 I appreciated how clear the examples were, but I found the theory section a bit difficult to follow at first."*